2024 Tree Sales: We are sold out of the following trees:

 Trees are a part of our future.
 They provide wildlife habitat, reduce soil erosion, enhance water quality, save energy costs, help clear the air and add beauty to our homes and farmsteads.
 Trees for farmsteads, forestry, field and livestock-area shelterbelts require plans.
-The NRD or your local Natural Resources Conservation Service Office will meet with you to discuss what you want to achieve by planting trees.
-A plan will be developed with the varieties of trees/shrubs needed, the number of species and the proper spacing for the desired purposes.
+Your local Natural Resources Conservation Service (NRCS) Office can meet with you to discuss what you want to achieve by planting trees.
+A plan will be developed with the species of trees/shrubs needed, the number of each species and the proper spacing for the desired purposes.
 The trees are two-year old bare root seedlings and are approximately 12 to 18 inches tall.
-The seedlings are available in the spring with a variety of species offered, including cedars, pines, hardwoods and shrubs.
-For the best selection, placing orders in the fall and winter months are recommended.
-LBNRD offers both “handplant” and “machine plant” trees.
-Handplant trees can be purchased in smaller quantities, but they must be planted by the purchaser.
-Tree-planting machine rental is available.
-For larger plantings, the NRD will machine plant the varieties.
-The District offers cost-share for windbreaks that are over 100 plants and are designed according to NRCS specifications.
-Cost-share is also available for tree renovations.
-Producers can receive funding to remove the old windbreak if they are signed up for the practice before removal begins.
+The seedlings are available in the spring with choices offered of broadleaf trees, conifer trees and shrubs.
+For the best selection, place your order early.
+We begin taking orders November 1st for the following spring.
+LBNRD offers both “handplant” and “machine plant” orders.
+Handplant trees must be planted by the purchaser and must be purchased in bundles of 25 for each species ordered.
+For plantings over 100 trees or shrubs, the NRD can machine plant the trees when this is set up through your local NRCS office.
+Also, the District offers cost-share for windbreaks that are over 100 plants and are designed according to NRCS specifications.

 Contacts for More Information